What IS a Healthy Relationship with Money?

 When I tell someone that I’m a financial therapist, the first thing they say to me is “OMG, I totally need that.”
 Many of us know that we have hang-ups about money.
-It can be one of the most difficult things to talk about in a relationship since the subject of money and our conversations about it are often riddled with judgment, shame and guilt.
+It can be one of the most difficult things to talk about in a relationship since the subject of money and our conversations about it are often riddled with judgment, shame, and guilt.

-How people relate with money is dynamic and complicated.
+How people relate to money is dynamic and complicated.
 The changes we seek don’t happen overnight.
 And my experience with clients shows me that, individually and collectively, we have a lot of work to do on our emotional intelligence in relation to money.
 So, it’s no wonder that people get so worked up over money that they may avoid talking about it.

-In fact, money—and how we deal with it psychologically, emotionally and socially—is one of the last frontiers to be breached as we seek to empower ourselves and create peace and justice in our world.
+In fact, money—and how we deal with it psychologically, emotionally, and socially—is one of the last frontiers to be breached as we seek to empower ourselves and create peace and justice in our world.
 On the whole, we are more willing to explore our childhood trauma and body issues than our “money stuff.”
 Money is still relatively taboo.

 The way we are with money does not make logical sense.
 But it does make emotional sense.
 When we are able to understand the full effect that money has on us, we are deeply empowered and less likely to be manipulated.